 As the name suggests, The Mesh Company are specialists in all things wire mesh.
 Our group of companies has been a major supplier of woven and welded wire mesh since 1878.
 The oldest version of our company brochure makes for an interesting read.

-Various types of wire mesh are available, including woven and welded versions, all of which offer unique advantages suitable for a variety of industrial applications.
+Various types of wire mesh are possible, including woven and welded versions, all of which offer unique advantages suitable for myriad industrial applications.